dnxware/dnxware-org/docs/configuration/alerting_rules.md

 # Alerting rules

-Alerting rules allow you to define alert conditions based on Prometheus expression language expressions and to send notifications about firing alerts to an external service.
+Alerting rules allow you to define alert conditions based on dnxware expression language expressions and to send notifications about firing alerts to an external service.
 Whenever the alert expression results in one or more vector elements at a given point in time, the alert counts as active for these